rerun/rerun/README.md

 	| '__/ _ \ '__| | | | '_ \
 	| | |  __/ |  | |_| | | | |
 	|_|  \___|_|   \__,_|_| |_|
-	Version: v0.1.
+	Version: 1.0.0.
 License: Apache 2.0.

 	Usage: rerun [-h][-v][-V] [-M <dir>] [module:[command [options]]]

-	Examples:
-	| $ rerun
-	| => List all modules.
-	| $ rerun freddy
-	| => List all freddy commands.
-	| $ rerun freddy:dance --jumps 3
-	| => Execute the freddy:dance command.
-	| $ rerun -M /var/rerun freddy:dance
-	| => Execute the freddy:dance command found in /var/rerun

 ## Listing

-Without arguments, `rerun` will list existing modules:
+Without arguments, `rerun` will list existing modules and their description and version:

     $ rerun
-      freddy: "A dancer in a red beret and matching suspenders"
+      stubbs: "Simple rerun module builder" - 1.0.1

-To list the commands available from the 'freddy' module run:
+To list the commands available in a module specify the module name too.
+Here the commands are listed for the 'stubbs' module:

-    $ rerun freddy
+    $ rerun stubbs
-     study: "tell freddy to study"
-       --subject <math>: "the summer school subject"
-     dance: "tell freddy to dance"
-       --jumps <1>: "jump #num times"

-The listing consists of info about command options including default values if they were described with option metadata.
+     add-command: "add command to module"
+         --command|-c <>: "the command name"
+         --description <>: "the brief description"
+         --module|-m <>: "the module name"
+        [ --overwrite <false>]: "should overwrite?"
+     add-module: "add a new module"
+         --description <>: "the brief description"
+         --module|-m <>: "the module name"
+        [ --template <>]: "the template name or path" .
+        .
+        .

+The command listing includes the command description and any options assigned to the command.

 Options that declare a default value are shown with a string between the "<>" characters.

-For example, notice how "--jumps" option shows `<1>`.
+For example, notice how "--overwrite" option shows `<false>`.
-The "1" is the default value assigned to the "--jumps" option.
+The "false" is the default value assigned to the "--overwrite" option.

 See the "Environment" section below to learn about the `RERUN_MODULES` environment variable.
 This variable